Russia faces global outrage over bodies in Ukraine's streets

 Ukrainian officials said the bodies of 410 civilians were found in towns around Kyiv that were recaptured from Russian forces in recent days.

-In Bucha, northwest of the capital, Associated Press journalists saw 21 bodies, including a group of nine in civilian clothes who appeared to have been shot at close range.
+In Bucha, Associated Press journalists saw 21 bodies, including a group of nine in civilian clothes who appeared to have been shot at close range.
 At least two had their hands tied behind their backs.
-A bag of groceries were spilled by one of the dead.
+A bag of groceries was spilled by one of the dead.

-The full extent of the bloodshed in the Kyiv area has yet to emerge, but by all accounts the horrors in the shattered southern port city of Mariupol are likely to be even worse.

 “This is a war of murders, a lot of blood.
 A lot of civilians are dying,” said Natalia Svitlova, a refugee from Dnipro in eastern Ukraine who fled to Poland.
 “I don’t understand why this is possible in the 21st century and why no one can stop it.”